-- obstruct passageways to exits and hatches, - obstruct safety controls, e.g. fuel valves, gas valves, switches of the electrical system, - obstruct portable fire extinguishers stowed in lockers, - leave the craft unattended when cooking and/or heating appliances are in use, - use gas lights in the craft, - modify any of the craft's systems (especially electrical, fuel and gas) or allow unqualified personnel to modify any of the craft's systems, - fill any fuel tank or replace gas bottles when machinery is running, or when cooking or heating appliances are in use, - smoke while handling fuel or gas.
+- obstruct passageways to exits and hatches, - obstruct safety controls, e.g. fuel valves, gas valves, switches of the electrical system, - obstruct portable fire extinguishers stowed in lockers, - leave the craft unattended when cooking and/or heating appliances are in use, - modify any of the craft's systems (especially electrical, fuel and gas) or allow unqualified personnel to modify any of the craft's systems, - fill any fuel tank or replace gas bottles when machinery is running, or when cooking or heating appliances are in use, - smoke while handling fuel or gas.